fikriabror/perqara_etl_project/README.md

 ## Project Overview

-This project implements an Extract, Transform, Load (ETL) pipeline using Apache Airflow and PostgreSQL. specifically focusing on loading data into a PostgreSQL database and performing necessary transformations.
+This project implements an Extract, Transform, Load (ETL) pipeline using Apache Airflow and PostgreSQL on top of Docker. specifically focusing on Extract, Transform, loading data into a PostgreSQL.

 ## Prerequisites

 Prerequisites
 Install Python, Docker, and PostgreSQL on your local machine.

-Build Docker Image
-docker build -t .
+## Dags
+etl_dag.py contains all end to end ETL process until the data load into database posgresql

+## Data
+Data contains all the input csv file that will be loaded into postgresql and extract to transform new data model to data mart

+## Scripts
+to run the docker you can execute run_airflow.sh

 Initialize run database Init
 docker-compose run --rm webserver airflow db init